nroitero/ansible-role-passenger/README.md

-# Ansible Role: Passenger
+# Ansible Role: Passenger with ssl

 Forked from https://github.com/geerlingguy/ansible-role-passenger

-added ssl support for letsencrypt

 Installs Passenger (with Nginx) on RedHat/CentOS (soon) or Debian/Ubuntu linux servers.